automateazure/macOS-Secure-Token-Self-Service/README.md

 # Granting Secure Token via Jamf Self Service

-This guide is for **Service Desk Technicians** to assist users in granting themselves a **Secure Token** using a Jamf Self Service policy.
+This guide is to assist users in granting themselves a **Secure Token** using a Jamf Self Service policy.
 This is required to enable macOS updates and reinstalls using tools like `erase-install`.

 ---

 ## 🎯 Goal

-Enable a user to receive a Secure Token on a migrated Mac using a Jamf Self Service policy, so they can perform macOS upgrades or reinstalls.
+Enable a user to receive a Secure Token using a Jamf Self Service policy.

 ---